Week 3: conditionals, iteration and colours

 admin

-assignment 1 due this coming Monday 9pm (any questions?)
+assignment 1 due soon! (any questions?)

 Remember that the git process you follow for the labs is exactly the same as the process you’ll follow to submit assignment 1!